 “Fizzy’s goal is to provide an informative overview of food and nutrition topics with an emphasis on fruits, vegetables and whole grains.
 The Lunch Lab will provide practical and positive examples of healthy eating and regular exercise within the framework of an entertaining format.”

 “Harvest for Healthy Kids gives you everything you need to inspire children with fresh food grown close to home.
-Download our free activity kits developed by teachers and childcare providers, and join us in helping a new generation thrive.
-Each kit includes: activity plans, picture cards, teacher bites newsletter, family newsletter, and recipes.”
+Their free activity kits developed by teachers and childcare providers include: activity plans, picture cards, teacher bites newsletter, family newsletter, and recipes.”

-“Food costs are on the rise.
-Read on for tips on how to stretch your food dollars by planning ahead, budgeting, making smart choices, and preparing low-cost recipes.”
+This resource has tips on how to stretch your food dollars by planning ahead, budgeting, making smart choices, and preparing low-cost recipes.

 “This interactive module will provide tips and activities to help you plan, purchase and prepare healthy meals for your family.”